 The Corporation's financial liabilities, classified as current, primarily consist of trade payables and amounts due to related parties.
-Current liabilities were \$202,678 (December 31, 2021 - \$1,391,449) with all of it having expected settlement dates within one year or where conditions exist that could result in accelerated payment.
+As at March 31, 2023, the Corporation's current liabilities were \$242,079 (December 31, 2022 - \$202,678) with all of it having expected settlement dates within one year or where conditions exist that could result in accelerated payment.